heyx3/MantleDiver.jl/design_docs/visuals.md

 The rock surface color is not an overall blend of mineral colors, but a noisy speckle of the colors,
     where each pixel picks one of its minerals with a weighted-random chance.

-Each mineral's shade has a distinct hue, mildly-varying lightness, and similar saturation.
+Each mineral's color has a distinct hue, mildly-varying lightness, and similar saturation.
+Each mineral also has its own choice of foreground shape.